The infinitesimal projective rigidity under Dehn filling: Examples

+Again $u_3$ can be chosen to be $\psi_{1/n}^*$--invariant.
+By induction we can find an infinite sequence of $1$--chains $u_2,u_3,\ldots$ that satisfy Equation~(\ref{eqn:integrability}).

-which implies that $\langle v\rangle^3=0$.
-In a similar way, one can define all Massey products of higher order and the same argument shows that they are zero (see \cite{Kraines}).
-This implies that all obstructions to integrability vanish, and we apply Artin's theorem~\cite{Art68}, to conclude that formal integrability implies actual integrability of $v$.
+This implies that all obstructions to integrability vanish, hence we have a formal deformation of $\rho$, that gives formal integrability of $v$.
+We apply Artin's theorem~\cite{Art68}, to conclude that formal integrability implies actual integrability of $v$. \end{proof}